Adaptive Robust Kernels for Non-Linear Least Squares Problems: Related Work

 \section{Related Work}

 Robust kernels are the de-facto solution to perform state estimation using least-squares minimization in the presence of outliers.
-To deal with different outlier distributions, several robust kernels such as Huber, Cauchy, Geman-McClure, or Welsh have been proposed in the literature~\cite{bosse2016fntr,zhang1997ivc}.
-Babin~\etal~\cite{babin2019icra} provide an analysis of popular robust kernels for registration problems and advice for using different kernels depending on the scenario.
+To deal with different outlier distributions, several robust kernels such as Huber, Cauchy, Geman-McClure, or Welsch have been proposed in the literature.
+Zhang~\cite{zhang1997ivc} and Bosse~\cite{bosse2016fntr} apply these kernels to different kind of estimation problems in vision and robotics.
+Black and Rangarajan~\cite{black1996ijcv} investigate equivalence between robust loss minimization and outlier processes, and apply this idea to several vision problems such as surface reconstruction, segmentation, optical flow etc. Babin~\etal~\cite{babin2019icra} analyzed several popular robust kernels for registration problems and provide advice for using different kernels depending on the scenario.
 Similar analysis and recommendations exists for visual odometry and BA in~\cite{mactavish2015crv},~\cite{zach2014eccv}.

 In this work, instead of choosing a specific robust kernel for a particular scenario, we dynamically adapt a robust kernel to the actual outlier distribution during the optimization process.
 To do this, we build upon the generalized kernel formulation recently proposed by Barron~\cite{barron2019cvpr} for training neural networks.
 It generalizes over popular robust kernels and we formulate an approximation of it for the use in NLS estimation.